Edmund Kennedy: Legacy

-In 1852, a marble memorial to Kennedy was erected in St James' Church in Sydney.
+In 1852, a marble memorial to Kennedy and Jackey Jackey was erected in St James' Church in Sydney.
 The memorial depicts Kennedy dying in Jackey Jackey's arms.

 Centenary of the expedition

 The centenary of the expedition was commemorated in 1948.

 In May 1948, a monument to Kennedy was erected in Cardwell.

 On 25 September 1948 a monument to Kennedy was erected at Cooktown.

 On 11 November 1948 a monument to Kennedy was erected at Portland Road (Weymouth Bay) in Iron Range in Queensland near a spring where the expedition drew water.

 The Kennedy Memorial Monument was unveiled on 13 December 1948 in Somerset, Queensland in commemoration of the 100th anniversary of Kennedy's unsuccessful exploration of Cape York Peninsula.
 The monument comprises a concrete slab on a concrete footing with a bronze commemorative plaque on its eastern face.

 In addition, bronze plaques were placed in Charleville, Kennedy, Tully and Escape River.